To secure investors for your startup business, you need an effective pitch deck.

 The 9 Things You Need for a Great Pitch Deck

 Once you have your pitch deck foundation, you’re ready to create your pitch deck.
 I wrote an article for Forbes which outlines the 9 stages when figuring out how to create a pitch deck to clearly differentiate the structure from the old traditional business plan.
+Moreover, I covered how to create a pitch deck on the video below which you may find interesting.

 These stages have gone on to become a blueprint that many websites and business leaders have shared, as they are such an effective way to build the best pitch deck possible.